 There are some new looks to sites that focus on real estate lately.
 And a lot of information that was only available to real estate agents is being shared with people looking for homes.

 TechCrunch noted a week ago that Zillow has some competition in the mapping and display of homes for sale, in the shape of RealEstateABC.
-It’s kind of fun to look around these sites, and see what might be for sale around you.
+It’s fun to look around these sites and see what might be for sale around you.
 I wonder how helpful these tools are to people looking for homes.

 Another service that lists real estate, but doesn’t provide the map views of Zillow and RealEstateABC, is PropertyShark.
-It has a more limited range of homes listed than the other two, but I was surprised by the amount of information that it showed for one home that I searched for, and the houses that surrounded it.
+It has a more limited range of homes listed than the other two, but I was surprised by the amount of information that it showed for one home that I searched for and the houses surrounding it.

-Chances are that Zillow will earn money by showing advertisements from partners like Google, and sales listings of homes from real estate companies.
-There’s talk of how the company will earn income, and how it sees itself alongside its competitors, in a February article from the Seattle Post Intelligencer, which discussed the company with founder Rich Barton.
+The chances are that Zillow will earn money by showing advertisements from partners like Google and sales listings of homes from real estate companies.
+There’s talk of how the company will earn income and how it sees itself alongside its competitors, in a February article from the Seattle Post Intelligencer, which discussed the company with founder Rich Barton.

-Instead of a view from above, we may start seeing properties from the ground level, and the neighborhoods that surround them as well.
-A real estate news letter from last year predicts that most online real estate offices will offer online video within the next three years.
+Instead of a view from above, we may start seeing properties from the ground level and the neighborhoods that surround them as well.
+In addition, a real estate newsletter from last year predicts that most online real estate offices will offer online video within the next three years.

 The founder of the company has filed a patent application for the process, and it was published earlier today: